-You may be referred to an otolaryngologist, also called an ENT (ear, nose, throat) doctor, if your laryngitis does not have an easily identified cause or cure.
+You may be referred to a specialist, if your laryngitis does not have an easily identified cause or cure.

-An ENT doctor will also ask about your medical history.
-Your voice box will be examined with a flexible, lighted scope.
-The doctor may place a mirror in the back of your mouth to see your voice box.
-Other tests may be done to evaluate swallowing or other processes related to normal voice.
+Your voice box may be examined with a flexible, lighted scope.
+Other tests may also be done to evaluate swallowing or other processes related to normal voice.

-Voice therapy may be needed to treat voice problems.
-It may be used when there is regular vocal overuse.
+Voice therapy may be needed to treat some voice problems such as regular vocal overuse or chronic laryngitis.
 Voice therapy consists of:

 National Institute of Allergy and Infectious Diseases